leo-alvarenga/lhelper/README.md

 ## Performance

-Even with a refresh rate rate of one (1) second and `use_setxroot` set to `true`, _lstatus_ does not bear any signaficant impact to your machine's performance:
+Even with a refresh rate of one (1) second and `use_setxroot` set to `true`, _lstatus_ does not bear any significant impact on your machine's performance:

 ![performance1](assets/lstatus_perf.png)